ST. PAUL'S

 Giving Week Progress:

-FUNDRAISING GOAL: $38,000
+FUNDRAISING GOAL: $35,000

 Programs Supported by Your Donations

-Donations to PA OH Gives will benefit St. Paul's Good Samaritan Fund for benevolent care.
+Donations during PA OH Gives will benefit St. Paul's Good Samaritan Fund for benevolent care.
 Benevolent care is provided to residents who exhaust their financial resources and cannot afford to pay for the full cost of their care.
 The Good Samaritan Fund ensures that no resident ever has to leave St. Paul’s because of financial reasons.

 Many older adults discover that their savings are not adequate for their care needs in their retirement years.
-In fact, 59% of the residents at St. Paul’s in skilled nursing care and 10% of those living in personal care cannot afford to pay the full cost of their care.
-In 2022, St. Paul's provided $5.2 million in unfunded and benevolent care to residents in need.
+In fact, 56% of the residents at St. Paul’s in skilled nursing care and 5% of those living in personal care cannot afford to pay the full cost of their care.
+In 2024, St. Paul's provided $4.5 million in unfunded and benevolent care to residents in need.

 Needs that Cannot beMet without Your Help